top of page

 The noun 'empathy' has its etymological roots in Greek.
 It is derived from the Greek word 'empatheia,' which combines 'en,' meaning 'in,' and 'pathos,' meaning 'feeling' or 'emotion.'
 In its original Greek form, 'empatheia' conveyed the idea of 'in feeling' or 'the ability to feel into' the emotions or experiences of others.
 As the concept of empathy evolved, the term made its way into the English language in the late 19th century.
 'Empathy' refers to the capacity to understand and share the feelings, emotions, or experiences of another person.
 It emphasizes the ability to put oneself in someone else's emotional shoes, to connect with their emotional state, and to offer support and understanding.
 The term 'empathy' captures the fundamental human capacity for emotional connection and compassion, reflecting its Greek origins in the concept of shared feelings and emotions.

-Quiz: Find the meaning of the noun empathy:
+Find the correct meaning of the noun empathy:

 Try Again!